Visit Rick’s full Profile: www.bluewavevoiceover.com/voices/rick-lance

 Types of Voiceover Projects: Rick regularly works in Commercial, Narration, Promo, Politicals, Explainer Videos, Corporate Projects and more!

-Rick is known as “The Voice of Americana.”
+Rick Lance is known as “The Voice of Americana.”
 He’s got that country, rural sound that is grounded, earthy, warm and sounds like music to your ears.
-If your clients have asked to you to hire Sam Elliott, and you know that he’s out of your price range, check out Rick – he’s as authentic as it gets.
+If your clients have asked to you to hire Sam Elliott, and you know that he’s out of your price range, check out Rick Lance – he’s as authentic as it gets – recording from a ranch in Tennessee.
 We know that rural and southern states like Kentucky, Tennessee, West Virginia and more are in play this year as battleground states.
 Rick is a voice that you can trust to get your message across to these residents naturally and authentically.

 Tell us a little about your broadcast-quality home studio.
 Where is it?
 What kind of equipment do you have?
 What do you like about it?